alakamale/MarioSavesPrincess/README.md

 # MarioSavesPrincess
-Mario and the princess are trapped in a square grid (N*N), Mario needs to reach the princess with minimum number of steps (shortest paths), while avoiding any obstacles
+Mario and the princess are trapped in a square grid (N*N), Mario needs to reach the princess with minimum number of steps (shortest paths), while avoiding any obstacles.

 # Requirements
 - flask